crate/cratedb-examples/topic/autoscaling/README.md

 About
 *****

-This python script can be used to autoscale a CrateDB Cloud Cluster.
-This script monitors the amount of shards that are on the nodes in the cluster.
+This Python script can be used to autoscale a CrateDB Cloud Cluster.
+This script monitors the number of shards that are on the nodes in the cluster.
 When this crosses a threshold the cluster will add a node and when it goes back down below another threshold the cluster will be scaled-back.

 For more depth and background on this please see the community post about autoscaling. <ADD LINK>